 - 1. The instructor can prepare and lead class lectures and/or discussions that cover the essential content and objectives of the course. - 2.
 The instructor can assign the guided reading and review or section assessments from the McGraw-Hill resource book. - 3.
 Students can prepare vocabulary lists for Chapter 1 in the textbook.
-They can utilize

-- vocabulary strategies such as Give One, Get One; Think, Pair, Share; vocabulary stories, etc. - 4.
-Students can read Chapter 1 in the textbook and take notes using several note taking - strategies such as Cornell notes, Marking Up the Text, Golden Lines, Summarizing, and Outlining. - 5.
-The students can read Chapter 1 in the textbook and complete the critical thinking, graph skills, geography connection, 21st century skills, progress checks and section assessment questions. - 6.
+They can utilize vocabulary strategies such as Give one, Get One; Think, Pair, Share; vocabulary stories, etc. - 4.
+Students can read Chapter 1 in the textbook and take notes using several note taking strategies such as Cornell note, Talking to the Text, Golden Lines, Summarizing, and Outlining. - 5.
+The students can read Chapter 1 in the textbook and complete the critical thinking, graph skills, geography connection, 21st century skills, Progress checks and section assessment questions. - 6.
 The students can complete the Interactive Smart Board Activity: World Map: Immigration to the United States. - 7.
-Conduct an interview and create a multimedia presentation on an immigrant's experience in America. - 8.
-Write a constructed response or create a timeline describing the trend in immigration in the 1900s. - 9.
-Write an essay explaining what being an American means to them. - 10.
-View the video selection Who is an American, and describe the diversity in the United was like for immigrants in America.
+Conduct an interview and create a multimedia presentation on an immigrants' experience in America. - 8.
+Write a constructed response describing the trend in immigration in the 1900s. - 9.
+Write a constructed response explaining what being an American means to them. - 10.
+View the video selection Who is an American? and describe the diversity in the United States. (online textbook resource) - 11.
+Students can complete sample citizenship questions. - 12.
+Students can present current events that focus on immigration or immigrants in America. - 13.
+Create Venn Diagram comparing and contrasting citizens and aliens. - 14.
+Students can view video clips from West Side Story and/or Avalon and discuss what life was like for immigrants in America.